sleung124/BIOF501A-Project/README.md

 ### 2.1 Software Package Versions

 This pipeline uses a custom docker image, which can be viewed on dockerhub [here](https://hub.docker.com/repository/docker/sleung124/spatial-pipeline/general).
 The dockerfile is present in this repository, along with the corresponding `install_r_packages.r` file (under the `installs` folder).
+All steps were run using `R v4.1.0`.
 The package versions for core software packages used can be found in the drop-downs below:

 <details>